bartek-blog/bartek-blog.github.io/_posts/2019-12-16-k8s-hello-world.markdown

 kubectl expose pod flaskhelloworld --port 80 --type LoadBalancer
 ```

 There is also declarative way to do this.
-First create create a file
+First create a file
 `flaskhelloworld-pod.yaml`

 ``` yaml